Re-opening of the Ujazdowski Castle Centre for Contemporary Art with Power Play exhibition by Kornelia Dzikowska

 The library and reading room reopen on 26 May 2020 with a limit of 3 people at one time.
 Before visiting us please contact us to book a place and a publication.

-The cinema remains temporarily closed.
+The cinema re-opens on 6 June 2020.
 However, it is working online, recommending the most interesting experimental films, and offering three-month free access to Mubi, an online platform showcasing independent cinema.
 Polish viewers have access to MOJEeKINO.pl, the largest online arthouse cinema presenting award-winning feature films, documents and experimental films.

 From 19 June 2020, you may visit the group exhibition Crack Up – Crack Down, curated by the Slavs and Tatars collective.
 The show takes a look at satire, both from a historic and a contemporary perspective, in graphics, activist interventions, memes, and via standups—from Eastern Europe to the Middle East.
 Satire can be moralistic but also critical; it has the power to destroy and to be revolutionary.
 In addition to the works of several dozen artists presented last year at the 33rd Biennial of Graphic Arts in Ljubljana, we will show new pieces.
 You will be able to experience works by the following artists: Lawrence Abu Hamdan, Hamja Ahsan, Pablo Bronstein, Cevdet Erek, Arthur Fournier with Raphael Koenig, Martine Gutierrez, Flaka Haliti, Stane Jagodič, Zhanna Kadyrova, Sachiko Kazama, Dozie Kanu, KRIWET, Ella Kruglanskaya, Tala Madani, Marlie Mul, Woody de Othello, Alenka Pirman with KULA, Amanda Ross-Ho, Lin May Saeed, Top lista nadrealista, Endre Tot, Anna Uddenberg, Martina Vacheva, Nicole Wermers, Giorgi Xaniashvili, XIYADIE, Honza Zamojski, Bolesław Chromry, Rafał Dominik, Łukasz Kozak, Maria Magdalena Kozłowska, Lubomir Grzelak, Jana Shostak with Jakub Jasiukiewicz, Mikołaj Sobczak, Jacqueline Sobiszewski, Justyna Stasiowska, Ewa Tatar and Andrzej Szpindler.